 A non-offset hook with the point turned perpendicularly back to the shank.
 Circle hooks used in bait fisheries should be non-offset.
 That is, if the hook is laid on a flat surface, all parts of the hook lie flat on the surface.

 After being in possession of a fish, to discard or exchange that fish to possess another fish of the same species.

 Daily creel is the number of fish that an angler can keep after a single day of fishing.

 The U.S. Exclusive Economic Zone is where the U.S. federal government has jurisdiction over natural resources.
 It begins at 3 nautical miles and extends to 200 nautical miles from the Maryland coast.

 A catch of related fish species counted together.

 Using a live finfish on a hook for the purpose of catching other fish with hook and line, rod and reel, or handlines.

 Any condition where a fish is controlled with the angler’s intent of ownership.
 Possession limit is the maximum number of fish that an angler may have in their possession after two or more days of fishing.

-A hook which trails another hook, either by direct physical attachment to the lead hook or by a connective device such as a swivel or chain, and is part of the same bait or lure.
+A hook which trails another hook or hook unit, either by direct physical attachment to the lead hook or hook unit, or by a connective device such as a line, swivel or chain, and is part of the same bait or lure.